Clemson forward Jake Wahlin commits to transfer to Big 12 contender

 By clicking "Subscribe to Newsletter", I agree to On3's Privacy Notice, Terms, and use of my personal information described therein.

-Wahlin, a McDonald’s All-American Game nominee as a high school senior, initially committed to BYU in 2021 over offers from San Diego State, Arizona State, Utah State and Nevada.
+Wahlin was a McDonald’s All-American Game nominee as a high school senior.
+He initially committed to BYU in 2021 over offers from San Diego State, Arizona State, Utah State and Nevada.

 BYU point guard Rob Wright opts to return to Cougars over Kentucky